Education City

+Education City is an educational and research hub located in Al Rayyan Municipality in the Doha Metropolitan Area of Qatar.
+Developed by the Qatar Foundation, it was established by Moza bint Nasser, one of the consorts of Qatar's former ruler Hamad bin Khalifa Al Thani and the current ruler's mother, to advance education, research, and innovation in the region.
+Spanning 12 sqkm, the property houses various educational facilities, including satellite campuses of eight international universities.

 History

 Education City was launched by Qatar Foundation in 1997.
 The same year, Virginia Commonwealth University became the first institute to establish itself on its campus.
 The city was officially inaugurated in 2003.

 Over the past 20 years, Education City has grown from a single school to a multi university campus with students from over 50 countries and an enormous research fund, offering significant opportunities for the advancement of knowledge and research across a variety of disciplines.

-In the last five years Education City has transformed itself into a full-fledged community adding a 219-bedroom Premier Inn Hotel, a 33-hole Golf Course called Education City Golf Club, Qatar National Library and Oxygen Park.
+Initially planned as a single university, Education City evolved into a partnership with international institutions tailored to Qatar’s needs.

 Institutions

-Universities

-Six American universities, one British university and one French university have branch campuses at Education City.
-It also has one local university.
-These are as follows: